reflectoring/reflectoring.github.io/_posts/tips/logging/2018-08-05-logging-context.md

 Adding some helpful contextual information to log messages is usually not a lot of effort, but it may even pay off to change some method signatures to pass in contextual data just for logging.

+Note that providing context information as [structured data](/structured-log-data) instead of just text makes it even easier for us to find the information we're looking for.

 Have you encountered cases that are not listed in this article?
 I would like to hear about them and add them here!